MohammedNabeelShaikh/twitter-X-/README.md

-This is a UI clone of X
+This is a UI clone of X \n
-It is project showcasing just the tailwind skills
+this project is showcasing just the tailwind skills